oscarmlage/mastodon-importer/README.md

 ### Final notes

 Feel free to modify the script in order to fill your needs.
+Of course, mentions and patches (PRs, etc...) are more than welcome!